Tzsds/SC1015/README.md

 # What have we learnt from this project

-How to use neural networks to predict the future prices
+-How to use neural networks to predict the future prices

-How to use tensorflow
+-How to use tensorflow

-Prices can be affected by many factors that are not about the flat itself
+-Prices can be affected by many factors that are not about the flat itself

 # References